-As attracting foreign investments has been set as the primary economic goal, the Republic of Serbia has adopted a number of measures to encourage foreign and domestic investments.
+As attracting foreign investments has been one of the primary economic goals to which the Republic of Serbia is continuously dedicated, measures set to encourage foreign and domestic investments are subject of constant improvement.
 The general legal framework for investing in the Republic of Serbia is provided in the Law on Investments ("Law on Investments") which defines the entities for providing investment support in the interest of providing more efficient services to investors, which inter alia include the Council for Economic Development and the Development Agency of Serbia, specifying the rights, obligations and competences of the institutions in charge of cooperation with investors.
-In this regard, easier and better communication has been enabled between domestic and foreign investors and institutions of all levels.
-Furthermore, this law equates domestic and foreign investors, which has been requested by business entities for a number of years.
+In this regard, easier and better communication has been enabled between investors (domestic and/or foreign, natural and/or legal persons) and institutions of all levels.